Zeanon/klipper/docs/Config_Reference.md

 #   heater and sensor hardware failures.
 Set this range just wide
 #   enough so that reasonable temperatures do not result in an error.
 #   These parameters must be provided.
+#max_set_temp:
+#   The maximum temperature that can be requested.
+Usefull for heaters
+#   that have a large overshoot (e.g. max_temp is set to 280 but the heater
+#   overshoots by 10 you would set max_set_temp to 265 so you can only
+#   request 265 so when the heater overshoots it will not trigger a shutdown).
+#   The default is max_temp
 ```

 ### [heater_bed]